Do I Have Good Balance?

 How Do I Test My Balance?

-- While standing close to a counter or table for safety, stand with one foot in front of the other so the heel of the right foot is touch the toes on the left foot.
+- While standing close to a counter or table for safety, stand with one foot in front of the other so the heel of the right foot is to touch the toes on the left foot.
 Then without holding on see how long you can hold this position.
 Then switch feet so the left foot is in front.
 You should be able to this position for 30 seconds.

 Another simple test for balance is the Timed Up and Go.
-For this test you need a stopwatch, a chair, and something to mark 10 feet in front of the chair.
+For this test, you need a stopwatch, a chair, and something to mark 10 feet in front of the chair.
 Start by sitting in the chair.
 When you start the stopwatch you will stand from the chair, walk to the 10 feet mark, turn around, walk back to the chair, then sit down and stop the stopwatch.
 If you have good balance you should be able to complete this in 14 seconds or less.

 How do I Improve my Stability & Safety?

-If you tried these test and were unable to do them or have had recent falls due to poor balance there are things you can do to help improve your stability.
+If you tried these tests and were unable to do them or have had recent falls due to poor balance there are things you can do to help improve your stability.
 A physical therapist is trained to know what exercises and activities will help you.
-Ask you doctor for a referral to physical therapy and begin your road to having good balance.
+Ask your doctor for a referral to physical therapy and begin your road to having good balance.
 JOI has 12 Rehab locations in NE FL.
 REHAB LOCATIONS

 To schedule an appointment at one of our rehab locations call JOI-2000, schedule online, or click the link below